 TECH TRENDS TO WATCH: COMPUTER VISION MAKES CONSTRUCTION SMARTER, SAFER AND MORE EFFICIENT

 Being too expensive to deploy or simply unpractical, Computer Vision (CV) solutions were out of reach of most but the largest construction companies.
-With the growth of cloud computing resources and drop in their prices, as well as with increase of CV solution providers, the technology will make strong inroads into construction sector mainstream in 2019.
+With the growth of cloud computing resources and the drop in their prices, as well as with the increase of CV solution providers, the technology will make strong inroads into the construction sector mainstream in 2019.

 Computer Vision analyses video footage from security or specialized video monitoring cameras.
 From this data, specialized algorithms can produce actionable insights according to company business needs.

-“In layman’s terms, if you can film it – you can analyse it, and make use of this data for better business operations” – notes Simas Jokubauskas, Head of Products at technology company Agmis.
+“In layman’s terms, if you can film it – you can analyze it, and make use of this data for better business operations” – notes Simas Jokubauskas, Head of Products at technology company Agmis.

-Agmis develops EasyFlow CV software suite to make construction smarter, safer and more efficient.
+Agmis develops EasyFlow CV software suite to make construction smarter, safer, and more efficient.
 EasyFlow solution covers most analytical needs of the construction industry.